suyinwb/Mission_to_Mars/README.md

 ## Summary

-This is a really fun project to gather data from different websites when there is no API or dataset.
+This is a really fun project to gather data from different websites when there is no API or dataset available.

 ## Appendix